Key Biblical Locations That Point to Mount Sinai in Saudi Arabia

 In order to get to the Promised Land by this route, the Israelites had to request permission from the king of Edom.
 At this time, Petra was within the Edomite borders, in the eastern part of the kingdom.
 Numbers 20 recounts how the Israelites attempted to cross through this region by the “king’s highway,” but the Edomite king met them in force and the Israelites had to turn aside to Mount Hor, on the border of the Edomite territory.

-Based on the route that Moses and the Israelites took after being turned away by the king of Edom, Musil postulated that they must have traveled southward toward the Red Sea (or Yam Suph, the Sea of Reeds), which further solidifies the assertion that Kadesh must have been at or near Petra.
+Based on the route that Moses and the Israelites took after being turned away by the king of Edom, Musil postulated that they must have traveled southward toward the Red Sea (Yam Suph - or - the Sea of Reeds as some wrongly call it), which further solidifies the assertion that Kadesh must have been at or near Petra.

 The accounts quoted above [Numbers 20:19, 21:4; Deuteronomy 1:2, 19; 2:1, 4, 8] concerning the journey along Mount Se’ir from Kades southward to the Sea of Reeds and thence along the ‘Araba highroad across the southwestern corner of Se’ir to the northeast and north, agree entirely with the present routes.
 They thus corroborate our supposition that Kades must be located in the vicinity of Petra.